Brand development that increases sales velocity, guaranteed.

 Honest Tea, a beverage company known for its organic and fair-trade ingredients, uses BDI to assess its brand penetration in different demographic segments.
 The company has found that its BDI is higher among health-conscious consumers and those willing to pay a premium for ethically sourced products.

 Another BDI example in the Retail industry is Lush Cosmetics.
-This brand is known for its fresh, handmade products, and it uses BDI to measure the effectiveness of its marketing campaigns in different channels.
-Results show that the BDI is higher in social media-driven markets where consumers are more receptive to authentic and engaging brand messaging.
+This brand is known for its fresh, handmade products.
+It uses BDI to measure the effectiveness of its marketing campaigns in different channels.
+Results show that BDI is higher in social media-driven markets, where consumers are more receptive to authentic and engaging brand messaging.

 In the Technology industry, we will look at Mozilla Firefox.
 This open-source web browser uses BDI to evaluate its brand recognition and market share in different operating systems.
 Mozilla has realized that its BDI is higher among users of Windows and Linux than among users of macOS